developer0hye/Genetic-Piecewise-Linear-Approximation/README.md

 ### Limitations of PLA

-A function can be approximated perfectly using PLA, if we segment a function with an infinite number of linear pieces to fit the curve.
+Obviously, a function can be approximated perfectly using PLA, if we segment a function with an infinite number of linear pieces to fit the curve.